 Ticks can vary in size depending on how long they have been on your dog’s body.
 The longer they stay on the bigger they are because they have taken more blood.
 Some ticks can be as big as the size of a grape if they are left for long enough.
 Ticks will start off being a brown colour but as they drink more blood they turn grey.
 Many people mistake ticks for moles and skin tags as it is difficult to see the actual insect.

 If possible keep your dog’s coat short during tick season

+If possible keep your dog’s coat short during tick season.
 If you have a dog that has their hair cut or trimmed regularly you might want to consider having their hair cut shorter when ticks are about.
 This makes it easier for you to spot and check them for ticks.

 How To Recognise And Remove Ticks

 Ticks are a nasty parasite that can cause a lot of problems in dogs.
 They usually pick them up when they are out and about on dog walks, particularly in places with long grass or dense forest.
 Ticks are nasty parasites who look for a host to feed from, and can pass diseases from one host (animal) to another.
 Ticks latch onto your dog’s coat as they run by, and then embed themselves in their skin.
 They can cause Lyme disease, some common symptoms include lameness, swollen lymph nodes, loss of appetite, fever and swelling in the joints.
 If your dog starts showing any of these symptoms, take them to a vet immediately.